 You can complete the form online.
 You will need to print it out to get the required signatures and then scan it to send.
 Electronic signatures will also be accepted, but it will require you to have the necessary software capability.

 It is important to note that submitting a nomination doesn’t mean that it will lead to your election/appointment.
 This won’t be a reflection on you or your God-given abilities, but that they may not be the best fit for the body you’ve nominated for.
-The Nominations Committee, and approving body, are focused on achieving an appropriate balance of competencies that are required for the body to do its work effectively, with due regard given to gender and age diversity as well as geographic location.
+The Nominations Committee, and approving body, are focused on achieving an appropriate balance of competencies, backgrounds and perspectives that are required for the body to do its work effectively.

 If your appointment is as a result of a casual vacancy, that is during the synodical term, it will finish at the end of the synodical term.

-All roles on LCA governing bodies are voluntary.
-All reasonable expenses connected with serving on the governing body will be reimbursed.
+All roles on LCA governing and advisory bodies are voluntary.
+All reasonable expenses connected with serving on the body will be reimbursed.
 If the cost of your attendance will be substantial it is important you discuss this with the Chair before incurring any expenses.

-At your induction and orientation, you will be advised how to lodge a reimbursement claim.
-Reimbursements will be transferred to your nominated bank account.
+At your induction, you will be advised how to lodge a reimbursement claim.
+Reimbursements will be transferred into your nominated bank account.

 Vacancies are advertised through the LCA eNews and on the LCA website.
-Most governing body positions are filled through the pre-Synod nominations process (which generally begins in the December before the Convention year) but, as indicated in Q10, casual vacancies do occur from time to time and these are advertised as they arise.
+Most governing and advisory body positions are filled through the pre-Synod nominations process (which is likely to begin in December 2020) but, as indicated in Q9, casual vacancies do occur from time to time and these are advertised as they arise.

 Refer to the competencies matrix (if available) of the body you’re interested in, the ToR of the body, and/or by contacting the Chair of the body.
 It is important you articulate on the Nomination form how your skills and experience match the identified requirements.

-The 15 May is the cut-off date for nominations.
-This is necessary because, as outlined in the response to Q9, the Nominations Committee needs sufficient time to process the nominations and prepare them for publication well before the commencement of General Convention of Synod.
+Mid-May in the year of a Convention of General Synod (the next regular convention is in 2021) is the cut-off date for nominations.
+This is necessary because, as outlined in the response to Q8, the Nominations Committee needs sufficient time to process the nominations and prepare them for publication well before the commencement of Convention of General Synod.
 Late nominations will therefore not be considered.

-Please also note that, following a decision of General Synod on 2015, nominations cannot be made from the floor of Synod.
+Please also note that, following a decision of General Synod in 2015, nominations cannot be made from the floor of Synod.

-Yes, individuals can serve on up to two governing bodies at one time.
-You will need to complete a separate form for each nomination and address the requirements for each governing body.
+Yes, individuals can serve on up to two governing and/or advisory bodies at one time.
+You will need to complete a separate form for each nomination and address the requirements for each governing or advisory body.
 You may wish to submit nominations to more than two bodies, but you will need to indicate your top two preferences to assist the Nominations Committee in its deliberations.

 The ToRs will include the information of which appointing body will make the decision.

-If the proposed governance changes are adopted at the 2018 General Convention of Synod, the maximum term will be 10 years (effectively three synodical terms).
+In accordance with the LCA’s Governance Policy, the maximum term will be ten years (effectively three synodical terms).

-It is essential that people serving on governing bodies have a good understanding of the Lutheran Church and regular attendance at church helps to ensure this.
-However, it is acknowledged that there are legitimate reasons why individuals can’t attend regularly but still can have a heart and capacity to serve.
-If this is your situation we ask that you discuss your interest in serving on a governing body with your pastor and seek his advice – and, also because, as outlined earlier, he needs to agree to serve as one of your referees.
+It is essential that people serving on governing and advisory bodies have a good understanding of the Lutheran Church and its teachings, and regular attendance at church helps to ensure this.
+However, it is acknowledged that there are legitimate reasons why individuals can’t attend regularly but still have a heart and capacity to serve.
+If this is your situation, we ask that you discuss your interest in serving on a governing or advisory body with your pastor and seek his advice – and, also because, as outlined earlier, he needs to agree to serve as one of your referees.

 The minimum age is 18 years.
-There is no specific maximum age to be on a governing body, as long as you are able to meet the requirements of it.
+There is no specific maximum age to be on a governing or advisory body, as long as you are able to meet its requirements.

 Yes, you will need to maintain a current working with children (or equivalent) and/or police check if you are a member of a decision-making body such as a board or council.
 This is necessary even if you don’t work directly with children or vulnerable people because these bodies are making decisions that may potentially or will impact on children or vulnerable people.